spacial-player-data-visualization/g-player-visualization/README.md

 # Overview

-A data visualization system for viewing and manipulating multiplayer game data.
-Software will allow researchers to analyze data sets of user activity to understand actions and trends.
-The system will provide a visual representation of the recorded spatial-temporal behavior of all players and allow researchers to query data based on metrics such as trajectories of events, frequency of events, and others.

-Created in association with Truong-Huy D. Nguyen, Game Development Researcher and Alessandro Canossa, Associate Professor of the collge Arts, Media & Design at Northeastern University.
+G-Player is a data visualization web-app for uploading and viewing **spatial-temporal data of player activity** in video games.
+The project was developed in the context of visualizing a player's data as they played a custom mode within the game Fallout: New Vegas.
+This software attempts to provide the visual tools to enable game researchers to analyze player activity within video games.
+Our goal was to provide a user interface for exploring player data in order to understand actions, correlations, and trends.
+G-Player was created as a team project in *CS4500 Software Development* - in association with Truong-Huy D. Nguyen, Game Development Researcher and Alessandro Canossa, Associate Professor of the collge Arts, Media & Design at Northeastern University.

 ### Demo